lupuleasa-core/Runeplus/README.md

-# Runeplus v0.1 - High quality plugins Runelite Profile guide
+# Runeplus Runelite Profile v0.1
-A <ins>Runelite profile</ins> that is full of high quality plugins that "should be default in Runelite"
+A Runelite profile that is full of high quality plugins that "should be default in Runelite"

 <ins>Note: ALL plugins you can get from the official Runelite plugin hub, this is just a guide</ins>.